ahzamir/OOP-school-library/README.md

 # OOP school library

-> is a ruby program that allows the user to to record what books are in the library and who borrows them.
+> This is a ruby program that allows the user to to record what books are in the library and who borrows them.
 The app that you will create will allow you to:

-Add new students or teachers.
+- Add new students or teachers.
-Add new books.
+- Add new books.
-Save records of who borrowed a given book and when
+- Save records of who borrowed a given book and when

 ## Built With